trptcolin/parade/README.md

 ##### Defined Classes

-ShowOff defines a number of special CSS classes:
+Parade defines a number of special CSS classes:

 > ### center
 > centers images on a slide